Reshiban/AutoCheatsConverter/README.md

 #How to use?

-Just executing the script with Pygrosse mere.
+Just executing the script with Python.
 He will read the "ExportedAddresses.txt" file and will export the result at "cheats.txt" (this action will overwrite the file cheats.txt if she already exist!)